Japanese battleship Mutsu: Salvage operations

 Divers were brought into the area to retrieve bodies and to assess the damage to the ship.
 Prior to diving on the wreck they were allowed to familiarize themselves on board Mutsu's sister ship, Nagato.
 The Navy leadership initially gave serious consideration to raising the wreck and rebuilding her, although these plans were dropped after the divers completed their survey of the ship on 22 July.
 Thus Mutsu was struck from the Navy List on 1 September.
 As part of the investigation, Dive-boat No. 3746, a small Nishimura-class search and rescue submarine, explored the wreck on 17 June with a crew of seven officers.
 While crawling on the harbour bottom, it became snagged on the wreckage and its crew nearly suffocated before they could free themselves and surface.
 In July 1944, the oil-starved IJN recovered 580 t of fuel from the wreck.

 The 1.2 m diameter chrysanthemum mon, symbol of the Imperial Throne, was raised in 1953 but lost or scrapped shortly thereafter.
 One of the 140 mm casemate guns was raised in 1963 and donated to the Yasukuni Shrine.
 In 1970, the Fukada Salvage Company began salvage operations that lasted until 1978 and scrapped about 75% of the ship.
 The two aft turrets were raised in 1970 and 1971.
-Despite the fact that the salvaged components were remarkably preserved, in particular the two gun turrets, bow (including chrysanthemum mount) and stern (with every propeller, and intact rudders and steering gear), the ship was broken up for its low-background steel and sold to an anonymous "research institute."
+Despite the fact that the salvaged components were remarkably preserved, in particular the two gun turrets, bow (including chrysanthemum mount) and stern (with every propeller, and intact rudders and steering gear), the ship was broken up for her low-background steel and sold to an anonymous "research institute."
 The salvagers retrieved 849 bodies of crewmen lost during the explosion.
 In 1995, the Mutsu Memorial Museum declared that no further salvage operations were planned.

 The only significant portion of the ship that remains is a 35 m long section running from the bridge structure forward to the vicinity of No. 1 turret.
 The highest portion of the ship is 12 m below the surface.